thoreaudesign/st-chat/README.md

 ```

 ## Postgres
-Both nat-sub and the nginx container write to the postgres container for persistent storage.
+Both nat-sub and nginx containers write to the postgres container for persistent storage.
 Commands to view the data stored in Postgres for each utility are below.

 ```
 # Connect to postgres